Thank you, Steve Mandel and Sixwire, for lyrics that guide life with our dogs:

 Out of my reach on the tip of my tongue.”

-Socialization and connection are the primary focuses of Happy’s first year of development.
-He’s well traveled, and we’ve used opportunities like car shows, carnivals, fairs, ferry rides, walks on a college campus and so on, to assure his comfort in a wide variety of locations, with a high level of distractions.
+Socialization and connection were the focus of Happy’s first year of development.
+We traveled and used opportunities like car shows, carnivals, fairs, ferry rides, walks on a college campus and so on, to assure his comfort in a wide variety of locations, with a high level of distractions.
 Focus and thinking games are a huge part of his growth, and daily, we encourage Happy to do something he’s never done before, to offer a behavior, to play with balloons and unusual “toys” and to reward his efforts.
-At this point, Happy’s life is one big party, and that keeps him ….
+Happy’s life remains as one big party, and that keeps him ….
 Happy!

 (Photo: E. Kiss)